UK court backs Meghan in dispute over privacy with publisher - NewsBreak

 Knauf’s evidence, which hadn't previously been disclosed, was a dramatic twist in the long-running case.

-In response, Meghan, 40, apologized for misleading the court about the extent of her cooperation with the book’s authors.
+In response, Meghan apologized for misleading the court about the extent of her cooperation with the book's authors.

 Meghan, a former star of the American TV legal drama “Suits,” married Harry, a grandson of Queen Elizabeth II, at Windsor Castle in May 2018.